The top 10 winter weekend escapes from Toronto

 Some cottage country resorts close up shop after Thanksgiving, but those with indoor pools, spa services, and great dining options remain sanctuaries of calm throughout the winter months, when you can focus on pure relaxation beside a fire or over an amazing meal.

-The ultimate winter pastime still serves as one of the best getaways from Toronto with many resorts offering full-service ski experiences from mid December through March.
+The ultimate winter pastime still serves as one of the best getaways from Toronto, with many resorts offering full-service ski experiences from mid-December through March.
 Blue Mountain is the biggest, but Hockley Valley, Horseshoe, and Hidden Valley also make great weekend destinations.

 I don't know about you, but my favourite winter getaways involve plenty of time curled up reading with a

 glass bottle of wine.
-Let the weather outside howl while enjoying the comforts of a historic or nouveaux inn outside of the city in small town Ontario.
+Let the weather outside howl while enjoying the comforts of a historic or nouveaux inn outside of the city in small-town-Ontario.

 Hitting the spa is relaxing any time of year, but steam rooms and hot tubs take on an otherworldly quality in the dead of winter.
-The most alluring near Toronto is probably the indoor-outdoor experience at Scandinave, but others like St. Anne's are also prime unwinding zones.
+The most alluring near Toronto is probably the indoor-outdoor experience at Scandinave, but others like Ste.
+Anne's are also prime unwinding zones.

-Niagara tourism thins out a bit in the winter, which lets you soak up the kitsch of the place more fully.
+Niagara tourism thins out a bit in the winter, which lets you soak up the kitsch of the place without all the tourists.
 Hotel rooms are cheaper, it's easier to get reservations at the few decent restaurants, and wine tastings even run year-round at major producers.
 Bonus: the falls actually look even more majestic when surrounded by ice.

 Two words: wood fire.
-Nothing matches the ambiance of a constantly lit fireplace or wood burning oven at the centre of a secluded cabin in the northern wilderness.
+Nothing matches the ambiance of a constantly-lit fireplace or wood burning oven at the centre of a secluded cabin in the northern wilderness.
 You can snowshoe and cross country ski by day, and lounge by the fire at night.
 Winter perfection.

 The quaint lakeside town of Cobourg gets all dressed up for the holidays each year, but even when the hard months of winter set in, places like the Breakers and the Woodlawn Inn offer romantic cold weather getaways that won't break the bank.